The UWorld Nursing Blog

 With dimensional analysis, you can convert units as needed by multiplying fractions based on your conversion chart.
 We encourage you to try more free dosage calculation examples.

 Another way to approach the above problem is to use the formula method.
-This method is an alternate way to calculate medication dosages, but may increase your risk for error!
-So save any rounding until the final step.
+This method offers an alternative approach to calculating medication dosages but may increase the risk of error.
+To minimize mistakes, wait until the final step to round your answer.

 1. Convert the patient’s weight to kilograms: